If you’re looking for some awesome Chrome strategy games, look no further.

 I tried to choose a variety of games for all types of gamers- from casual to hardcore.
 So this list should have something for everyone.

 If you like these games, we may have similar taste.
-I wrote a list of games I’m personally playing that you may also like.
+I also wrote up another list of some awesome Chrome games I’m personally playing that you may also like.

 If you have any other awesome games to suggest, tell me about it in the comments section.